This post was most recently updated on September 25th, 2021.7 min read.

-But while 2019 was a year of changes, 2020 wasn’t.
+While 2019 was a year of change, 2020 was not.
 Rather, it’s been a year of stabilization – a statement, that almost makes me feel a bit guilty with everything that’s going on in the world.

 One learns a bunch about architecture and DevOps practices when dealing with services that simply can’t experience outages.

 Anyway – that’s that about work and life during 2020.
-What’s up for the website?
+What’s up with the website?